tkurtbond/tkurtbond.github.io/posts/2020/07/05/line-number-anchors-in-pandocs-html-output-for-codeblocks-with-highlighting-mess-up-gmail-textplain-multipart-alternative.rst

    <span id="cb1-3"><a href="#cb1-3"></a>…</span>

-I displayed the HTML file in my browser (Google Chrome), selected the text, and pasted it into the Gmail message composition window in the message body area (except for the header text, which I put in the Subject line text entry box instead) and it looked fine, so I sent it.
+They appear to be anchors so you can link to a particular line in the code block.
+When I displayed the HTML file in my browser (Google Chrome), selected the text, and pasted it into the Gmail message composition window in the message body area (except for the header text, which I put in the Subject line text entry box instead) and it looked fine, so I sent it.

 But when I got a reply from someone who uses a `mail user agent`_ that displays the ``text/plain`` alternative that Gmail automatically